mit-satori/getting-started/satori-cuda-aware-mpi.rst

 Assigning GPUs to MPI ranks ...........................

-The batch script will allocated 4 GPUs on each node to the batch session.
-Individual MPI ranks then need to be attached to specific GPUs to run in parallel.
-There are 2 ways to do this.
+The batch script will be allocated 4 GPUs on each node in the batch session.
+Individual MPI ranks then need to attach to specific GPUs to run in parallel.
+There are two ways to do this.

 1. Attach GPU to a rank using a bash script.